Diwan of Education and Teaching of the Islamic State: Curriculum

-Many of the new curriculum established by the Diwan always involve a religious element of Islam into its textbooks, where it was found to have over 30 textbooks that were instituted into it that taught a singular corpus of study never seen before and became the central element in the "jihadist resistance" against American occupation and the new Shia government installed by the Americans in Iraq.
+Many of the new curriculum established by the Diwan always involved a religious element of Islam into its textbooks, where it was found to have over 30 textbooks that were instituted into it that taught a singular corpus of study never seen before and became the central element in the "jihadist resistance" against American occupation and the new Shia government installed by the Americans in Iraq.
 Many of these studies done by students under the Diwan involve jihad and Islam and it becomes a key part in the learning by students of it.
 Members of the al-Khansaa brigade teach girls and women in schools due to the gender norms under the Islamic State, it is forbidden to teach girls as a teacher if you are male and it is forbidden to teach boys as a teacher if you're a female.
 This curriculum was established and spread to one third of all children and university students living under the Islamic State.

 Mathematics

-Learning mathematics under the Diwan involves the textbooks to contain references to Islamic extremist topics, with the arithmetic calculations often pertaining war-related topics, for example, arithmetic exercises ask students to calculate the number of explosives a factory can produce in a particular Islamic State-controlled wilayah or the number of Shi'ite Muslims or 'unbelievers' (Kuffar) that can be killed by a car suicide-bomber.
-There are images of Kalashnikovs, and the plus sign (+) has been abolished as it's claimed it refers to the Christian cross.
+Learning mathematics under the Diwan involved the textbooks to contain references to Islamic extremist topics, with the arithmetic calculations often pertaining war-related topics, for example, arithmetic exercises asked students to calculate the number of explosives a factory can produce in a particular Islamic State-controlled wilayah or the number of Shi'ite Muslims or 'unbelievers' (Kuffar) that can be killed by a car suicide-bomber.
+There were images of Kalashnikovs, and the plus sign (+) was abolished as it was claimed it refers to the Christian cross; this is similar to the common use in Israel of ﬩ as an alternative plus sign on the same religious basis.

 Science

-Science is heavily regulated in a teaching manner due to some scientific lessons going against what the Quran and Hadith state, Abu Bakr al-Baghdadi explicitly stated for the theory of evolution by Charles Darwin be banned in teaching even though it was never taught in the past.
+Science was heavily regulated in a teaching manner due to some scientific lessons going against what the Quran and Hadith state, Abu Bakr al-Baghdadi explicitly stated for the theory of evolution by Charles Darwin be banned in teaching even though it was never taught in the past.

-Computer Programming
+Computer programming

 In the curriculum of the Diwan, computer programming is one of the major parts of the curriculum where, among the complementary programs, the Islamic State included a curriculum for programming using the Scratch software and also the use of creating computer programs and ethical hacking.

-Physical Education
+Physical education

 The physical education curriculum is basic to western world's standards, with the pedagogy didactic's being Swedish gymnastics and the only learning and assessment being 17 lessons in the manual (though there's no physical activity for lesson number 7), the teacher being allowed to add activities not listed, and 3 repetitive sessions for each lesson, with only 45 minutes allowed.